 Mohamed Badie, Designing is a selfless act

-by Yasmeen Ebada
+Written by: Yasmeen Ebada

 How one man’s film career helped shape his architectural design career